luxfi/lattice/schemes/ckks/README.md

 Let us define the evaluation of an arbitrary smooth function f(x) on an array of ~4000 complex elements contained in a square of side 2 centered at the complex origin (with values ranging between -1-1i and 1+1i).
 We first need to find a good polynomial approximation for the given range.
-Lattigo provides an automatic Chebyshev approximation for any given polynomial degree, which can be used for this purpose (it is also possible to define a different polynomial approximation of lower degree with an acceptable error).
+Lattice provides an automatic Chebyshev approximation for any given polynomial degree, which can be used for this purpose (it is also possible to define a different polynomial approximation of lower degree with an acceptable error).